Frequently Asked Questions

 • Alternatives to the Traditional Workshop Model.

-In our MFA, we “unsilence the workshop,” which means that we adopt alternative methods to the traditional workshop to empower minority and silenced voices to speak and not feel silenced.
-We will onboard you with these alternatives to the traditional workshop.
+In our MFA, we “unsilence the workshop,” which means that we adopt alternative methods to the traditional workshop to empower anyone to feel heard on their own terms in an inclusive approach that respects silenced voices, including those of female and minority writers.
+We will onboard you with these alternatives to the traditional workshop during the residency.
 We empower each student to choose their own preferred method for each workshop, which may change through the program.
 We never want a student to feel silenced in a workshop but instead we want students to emerge from their workshops feeling reinvigorated and empowered yet creatively challenged.

 • Narrative Evaluation and Self-Evaluation: Portfolio Based Assessment.